Ingredient-first skincare education

 Start With What Your Skin Needs

 Skincare ingredients work best when they are chosen for a reason.
-A product can look beautiful, have great reviews, and contain popular ingredients, but it still needs to fit your skin type, your skin concern, and the rest of your routine.
+A product can look beautiful, have great reviews, and contain popular skincare ingredients, but it still needs to fit your skin type, your skin concern, and the rest of your routine.

 Skin Ingredient Lab is designed to help you slow down and understand the difference between dry skin, oily skin, combination skin, sensitive skin, dehydration, barrier stress, and active ingredient irritation.